Travel hacks for fighting germs in public spaces – updated March 2020

 Think about all those people traveling together in that relatively small space, often for many hours at a time.
 If every adult averages 2-3 colds a year (and children many more) according to the U.S. Centers for Disease Control and Prevention, your chances are good that a few of the folks you are traveling with are sick.

 Plane cleaning isn’t what it appears – Spend a few moments cleaning up your seat area on the plane before you settle in since the cleaners ripping through an aircraft between flights can’t and don’t do it all.
-Carry anti-bacterial wet wipes, and wipe down armrests, tables, buttons and controls, window shades, and any remote controls or screens you many handle.
+Carry sanitizing wipes, and wipe down armrests, tables, buttons and controls, window shades, and any remote controls or screens you many handle (if you are wiping down your seat, be sure the surface dries before you sit down otherwise you might end up with staining on your clothing).
 You may look a bit obsessive to others, but it’s your health, and fighting germs will let you keep it.

 Handling cups and glasses – Every time I take a cup from a flight attendant who has been handing cups back and forth to dozens of other passengers, I wonder what germs are going along for the ride and getting passed back and forth.
 Hand sanitizer is your best friend.
 Like we said before, take it – and use it — to stay healthy.